Grid (South Korean TV series)

-Grid (Korean: 그리드) is South Korean streaming television series starring Seo Kang-joon, Kim Ah-joong, Kim Mu-yeol, Kim Sung-kyun, and Lee Si-young.
-It premiered on Disney+ on February 16, 2022, for Asia-pacific subscribers.
+Grid (Korean: 그리드) is a South Korean television series starring Seo Kang-joon, Kim Ah-joong, Kim Mu-yeol, Kim Sung-kyun, and Lee Si-young.
+It premiered on Disney+ on February 16, 2022 for Asia-Pacific subscribers.

 Synopsis

 A mystery tracking thriller of the General Affairs Bureau and detectives digging into the truth about the mysterious existence that saved mankind in crisis.